Equity Value and Enterprise Value: The Complete Guide

 But past a certain point, you must be more specific about what “Company Value” means.

-Because of the first issue – the market’s views vs. our own – we split “Company Value” into Current Value and Implied Value:
+Because of the first point – the market’s views vs. our own – we split “Company Value” into Current Value and Implied Value:

 - Current Value: What “the market as a whole” believes the company is worth.
 If the company is public, its share price reflects this amount.
 If the company is private, silly venture capitalists pouring money into a Ponzi scheme (Uber) reflect this amount.